HTTP sessions & security

 Once a request’s session is identified by the session ID in this cookie (e.g.

-K8BXT3TNYUM710UEGWC8IQBTPX9PRWHB), FortiWeb can perform any configured tracking or enforcement actions that are based upon the requests that it remembers for that session ID, such as rate limiting per session ID per URL (see Limiting the total HTTP request rate from an IP).
+K8BXT3TNYUM710UEGWC8IQBTPX9PRWHB), FortiWeb can perform any configured tracking or enforcement actions that are based upon the requests that it remembers for that session ID, such as rate limiting per session ID per URL (see Limiting the total HTTP request rate from an IP), or based upon the order of page requests in a session, such as page order rules (see Enforcing page order that follows application logic).
 Violating traffic may be dropped or blocked, depending on your configuration.

-For the next request from that client, if it contains the old session cookie, the time out period will be For the first HTTP/HTTPS request from a client, FortiWeb embeds a cookie in the response’s Set-Cookie: field in the HTTP header.
+The next request from that client, even if it contains the old session cookie, will restart the process at step For the first HTTP/HTTPS request from a client, FortiWeb embeds a cookie in the response’s Set-Cookie: field in the HTTP header.
 It is named cookiesession1.
 (FortiWeb does not use source IP addresses and timestamps alone for sessions: NAT can cloak multiple clients; clocks can be altered.)

 Traffic logs include the HTTP/HTTPS session ID so you can locate all requests in each session.
 Correlating requests by session ID can be useful for forensic purposes, such as when analyzing an attack from a specific client, or when analyzing web application behavior that occurs during a session so that you can design an appropriate policy to protect it.
 For details, see Viewing log messages.